Updating MySQL® cluster settings

 --websql-access: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
 The default value isfalse. -

 --yandexquery-access: Enables YQL queries against cluster databases from Yandex Query.
-This feature is at the Preview stage.
+This feature is currently at the Preview stage.
 The default value isfalse.

 -